kmehltretter82/frama-c-linux/KERNEL.md

 The versioned `linux-arm64-v1` corpus runs the same 21 architecture-neutral library files through an ARM64 `tinyconfig` Kbuild with `aarch64-linux-gnu-gcc` 15.2.0.
 This is a distinct target/ABI measurement, not 21 additional unique source files.
+It matters because data-model details, target predefined macros, alignment, and Kconfig-selected paths can differ from x86_64 even for common C files.
+It is frontend coverage, not yet a claim that ARM64 inline assembly, atomics, PAC/MTE, or the architecture memory model have complete verification semantics.

 On 2026-08-28, all 30 `x86_64` translation units and all 21 ARM64 target runs
 reached a typed AST from unmodified kernel sources and headers: